Frequently Asked Questions

 How do I find out if a ride is cancelled?
 Although PWTC is known for riding all year long, rain or shine, sometimes a ride is canceled because of severe weather conditions.
+In that case, you may see a line through the title and the words, “This ride has been cancelled.”
 If you have any doubt, contact the ride leader.

 - Will someone be there to help me with a flat?